vkorbes/ellenkorbes.github.io/_includes/talks.md

 # Talks

-## Future
+## Upcoming

 #### Go & Kubernetes Sitting In A Tree (Workshop)
 July 2019 — Kubernetes might be the new black for many things, but it's a nightmare for developers.
 In this workshop we'll make sense of the whole thing, take away the scary bits, and make sure you'll once again feel at home as you write code.
-A workhshop by me + [Francesc Campoy](https://campoy.cat/).
-At [GopherCon](https://www.gophercon.com/) 2019.
+A workhshop by me & [Francesc Campoy](https://campoy.cat/).
+At [GopherCon](https://www.gophercon.com/) 2019, San Diego.
 [Further info here](https://www.gophercon.com/agenda/session/70232).

 #### Kubernetes Day 3: The State of Kubernetes Development Tooling (Talk)
-2019 — Confirmed, conference name still TBD.
+July, 2019 — How to achieve an optimal development workflow when developing for Kubernetes.
+At O'Reilly Open Source Conference (OSCON), Portland.
+[Info](https://conferences.oreilly.com/oscon/oscon-or/public/schedule/detail/76023).

 #### Learn Neural Networks With Go—Not Math!
 (Talk)
-2019 — Confirmed, conference name still TBD.
+July, 2019 — Code, not math!
+Algorithms, not logarithms!
+At O'Reilly Open Source Conference (OSCON), Portland.
+[Info](https://conferences.oreilly.com/oscon/oscon-or/public/schedule/detail/76035).

+#### Kubernetes Day 3: The State of Kubernetes Development Tooling (Talk)
+June, 2019 — How to achieve an optimal development workflow when developing for Kubernetes.
+At ContainerDays, Hamburg.
+[Info](https://www.containerdays.io/speakers/).

+#### Learn Neural Networks With Go—Not Math!
+(Talk)
+May, 2019 — Code, not math!
+Algorithms, not logarithms!
+At DevDays Europe 2019, in Vilnius.
+[Info](https://devdays.lt/golang/).

+## Previous

-#### TBD (Talk)
+#### Generate & Render 3D Mesh With Go (Talk)
-March, 2019 — At dotGo, Paris.
+March, 2019 — A live demo using the `sdfx` and `fauxgl` libraries.
+At [dotGo](https://dotgo.eu), Paris.

-## Past

 #### Go Modules: What They Are And Why You Should Care (Talk)
 January, 2019 — The basics of working with Go modules.
 GDG Berlin Golang meetup, at SysEleven in Berlin.
 See the [event page](https://www.meetup.com/golang-users-berlin/events/257304860/) for the full abstract.
 [Slides](http://ellenkorbes.com/assets/go-modules.pdf).